Barred owl: Interspecies predatory relationships

 The barred owl's range overlaps with multiple other predators of similar prey species.
 Due to the time period barred owls are active, the most interaction occurs with other owl species.
 Of the owls in North America, about three-quarters are reliant on similar small mammal prey, usually rodents, with a mixture of other prey genera as supplements.
 Other than its ecology where it today co-exists with spotted owls, however, there is some level of niche differentiation from a majority of sympatric owls.
 In the eastern forest biome, the barred owl is the only large owl species to dwell mainly in continuous forest areas.
-While many of the owls sympatric with barred owls over majority of their eastern and Midwestern range share a preference for hole-nesting, smaller hole-nesting owls usually prefer different habitats, such as the open country-dwelling barn owl and the screech owls, which usually in North America dwell at the interface of forest and open habitats.
+While many of the owls sympatric with barred owls over majority of their eastern and Midwestern range share a preference for hole-nesting, smaller hole-nesting owls usually prefer different habitats, such as the open country-dwelling American barn owl and the screech owls, which usually in North America dwell at the interface of forest and open habitats.
 Both North American species in the Aegolius owl genus are forest-dwelling cavity nesters but are much smaller and are at entirely different trophic levels.